viklund/courses/rnaseq/labs/GSA_tutorial.md

 # if you want to you can also save this as a file:
 GSAsummaryTable(gsaRes, save=T, file="gsares.txt")
 ```

+**Question:** Are the results similar to those from Enrichr and/or DAVID?

 The `geneSetSummary` function can be used to explore specific gene-sets in more detail.